ASALOGAN/November-Daily-Coding-Challenges/Day 15 03-11-24/Exploring Mongoose with MongoDB Atlas/PostMan_Testing/How_To.md

 ### Notes

-- Replace `<your-server-url>` with the actual URL where your server is running.
 - Replace `<user-id>` with the actual ID of the user you want to retrieve, update, or delete.
 - Ensure your server is running and connected to the database before testing with Postman.